 It's so much easier to keep toys organized on the shelf and the space clean.
 Everything has its place which makes it easier to clean up at the end of the day.
-As a benefit eventually your toddler will start putting toys on its place and take care of her mess.
+As a benefit eventually your toddler will start putting toys in their place and take care of their mess.
 A cluttered environment can confuse a child, too many toys can overwhelm him.

 There is no need to put all the toys on the shelf.
 10-12 would be a perfect number that won't be overwhelming.
 You can easily rotate toys from the shelf.
 I try to switch Sasha's shelf every week.
 Usually, on Sunday, I put away toys that weren't popular all week and bring out new ones.
 I love to see her face when she sees an old-new toy with such enthusiasm 😉